intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Optimization/objectives.md

 loss = RankHinge(margin=1.0)
 ```

+Parameters:

+ * `margin` if unspecified, is by default 1.

 ### SquaredHinge

 Creates a criterion that optimizes a two-class classification squared hinge loss (margin-based loss) between input x (a Tensor of dimension 1) and output y.

-Parameters:

- * `margin` if unspecified, is by default 1.
- * `sizeAverage` whether to average the loss, is by default true

 **Scala:**